Ait M'Hamed

-The commune of Ait M'hamed is a predominantly rural commune in the region of Beni Mellal-Khenifra, in Morocco.
+The commune of Ait M'hamed is a predominantly rural commune in the region of Béni Mellal-Khénifra, in Morocco.
 It takes its name from the name of the "Ait Mhand" tribes that populate it.
 There are Ait Hamou or Ali, Ait Wamlouk, Ihansalen, Ait Issha, Ait Atta and Sahraouis.
-The population is dispersed over an area of approximately 300 km2, the only agglomeration is represented by the capital of the "caidat of Ait Mhamed" where the weekly souk is held every Saturday.
+The population is dispersed over an area of approximately 300 km2.
+The only agglomeration is represented by the capital where the weekly souk is held.

 It was created in 1960 under No. 03-1-2., located south of the city of Azilal, and limited: